 - Communication cards or charts, and Auslan dictionaries to enable the child and educators to communicate effectively.

 You will need to have a Strategic Inclusion Plan (SIP) in place to access specialist equipment.
 So call your local office and we can help you with this.
+Download a copy of the Specialist Equipment Library Brochure for more information.
 If you need to contact the SEL directly, call Yooralla on (03) 8851 0831 or email on firstname.lastname@example.org or visit the SEL website here: www.yooralla.com.au>Services>Specialist Children's Services>Specialist Equipment Library

 A useful resource that outlines the types of equipment available through the SEL, the application process, additional requirements, service checklist, competing impacts for consideration and more.